LiamJCates/Programming-Notes/Databases/SQL/Concepts/Concepts.md

 Keys
-Relational Database tables use specialized columns called keys to form relationships between tables.
+Relational Database tables use specialized columns, called keys, to form relationships within and between tables.

-Keys are special columns that play very specific roles within a table.
+Keys are a column or set of columns that play very specific roles within a table.
+A key that consists of a set of columns is called a compound key or composite key.

 The type of key determines its purpose within the table.
-Although a table might contain several types of keys, I will limit my discussion to the two most important ones: the primary key and the foreign key.
+Although a table might contain several types of keys, an elementary discussion consists of the two most important ones: the primary key and the foreign key.